-You may also be eligible to get help paying the fees you are charged, like deductibles, copayments and coinsurance, when you receive care.
-These extra savings are known as "cost-sharing reduction plans."
-If your income qualifies you for cost-sharing reductions, the law requires that you select a health plan in the Silver category.

-You can use a premium tax credit for a plan in any metal category, but you will get extra cost-sharing reductions only if you pick a Silver plan.
+You may also be eligible to get help paying fees, like deductibles, copayments and coinsurance, when you receive care.
+These extra savings are available if you qualify for a cost-sharing reduction plan.
+You can use a premium tax credit for a plan in any metal category, but if you do qualify for a cost-sharing reduction plan, the extra savings are only available if you pick a Silver plan.